Already have a buyer or seller? Close the sale with DealNow.

 5. Psychological appeal: physically exchanging paper money can provide psychological reassurance between strangers.

-Cash may seem like the most straightforward way to pay for a used car, there are several cons of buying with cash:
+Cash may seem like the most straightforward way to pay for a used car, but physical cash has the following drawbacks:

 1. Safety risks.
 Carrying large amounts of cash is dangerous and can make you a target for robbery or theft.
 This goes for both buyers and sellers.
 It's unsafe to meet with strangers while carrying thousands of dollars in cash.
 The other party could potentially be setting up a scam or robbery.